-- 1. Repeat the same steps for loading a slice of the same region from the Vweb256 table (you can also load the file Bolshoi-Vweb256-iz92-96.csv from this CD, which actually contains 5 slices in total).
+• Repeat the same steps for loading a slice of the same region from the Vweb256 table.
 Compare the differences: the Vweb should give a much better resolution of structures than the Tweb.
-(Look in the documentation at the webpage and the linked papers to learn about the physical reasons behind this.) - 2.
-Experiment with different threshold values by adding more computed columns. - 3.
-Experiment with slices at different positions.
-You can also download several z-slices and plot them in the 3D window For example, do following query:
+(Look in the documentation and the linked papers to learn about the physical reasons behind this.)

+- Experiment with different threshold values by adding more computed columns. - Experiment with slices at different positions.
+You can also download a thicker z-slice and plot it in the 3D window ().